 No. of Partners Named (2023)

 No. of U.S. Offices

 Kobre & Kim is looking for experienced attorneys with a clerkship or some other distinguishing skill under their belt, and top-notch writing skills—there’s a writing test included in the interview process.
 Because everyone comes in as a mid-level, the firm does well at integrating new lawyers quickly.
 The atmosphere is professional but friendly, with the firm providing plenty of opportunities to be social (live or via Zoom as appropriate).
 Relations between associates and partners are generally respectful, and the firm has well-regarded formal attorney training and mentorship programs, and encourages informal mentorship.
 Associates receive substantive work, with enough on their plates to k...

 About the Firm

 Kobre & Kim is a global law firm focused exclusively on international disputes and investigations, often involving allegations of fraud or misconduct.
 Kobre & Kim has developed a reputation as a go-to firm for complex cross-border dispute resolution.

-Founded by two former U.S. Department of Justice prosecutors in 2003, Kobre & Kim has organically grown to more than 250 employees who work out of offices in Asia, Europe, the Middle East, the U.S., and the Caribbean.
-And with an added bonus: the firm boasts the fact that it generally avoids repeat client relationships and is therefore “conflict-free.”
-As such, it maintains a diverse client base—including Fortune 500 companies, hedge funds, private equity firms, top-level corporate executives, and foreign citizens—and remains unencumbered by long-term client relationships that so often stifle the workflow of other law firms and instead is often engaged by other law firms to act as special litigation counsel to handle complex disputes on behalf of their clients
+Founded by two former U.S. Department of Justice prosecutors in 2003, Kobre & Kim has organically grown to more than 400 employees who work out of offices in Asia, Europe, the Middle East, the U.S., and the Caribbean.
+And as an added bonus: the firm generally avoids repeat client relationships and is therefore “conflict-free.”
+As such, it maintains a diverse client base—including Fortune 500 companies, hedge funds, private equity firms, top-level corporate executives, and foreign citizens—and remains ...

 Why Work Here